 For Bright Beginnings, it was a no-brainer to decide to participate.
 It was a bit overwhelming at first, and it was a lot of work.
 We had a few bumps in the road but we took our time with it and worked at our pace.

 Step Up to Quality helped us focus on the level of education we were offering, and it helped us improve our environment rating scale measurements (ITERS and ECERS).
 We had a great foundation to start from, and the key for us was our staff.
 My team is the absolute best and their commitment to our kids made it easy for us to improve on these items.

 When you enroll in Step Up to Quality, you are almost automatically at a Step 2 (out of five) once you complete the paperwork, set up process and initial training.
 Where it gets real is the observation and visit from a Step Up to Quality staff member – that’s when you can graduate up to a Step 3.

 You can imagine how emotional I was when after all our hard work, we actually moved up two steps to a four!
 It was incredible news, and even better things started happening for us.

 We were profiled in the Fremont newspaper.
-We were featured in the Rooted in Relationships video for the Fremont Family Coalition.
 I started getting more calls from new parents about our program.
 We have a waiting list of families.
 And, much better candidates for jobs were coming in to interview.

 Most importantly, I believe our kiddos know the depth of our love for them.
 We will never stop improving for them.
 We are already preparing for our Step 5 rating, I’ve been going back to school, and we are constantly taking classes and reading new methods on early childhood education.
 We want to show our kids that even big people are always learning, and hopefully that inspires them to be lifelong learners, too.